rongpenl/k16math-course/chapters/chapter1.md

 <exercise id="2" title="Use Python in this website">

-Welcome to lesson two.
+Starting from this section, you will learn some Python basics if you don't have previous experience in it.
+Those materials are optional but I highly recommend you to try it without checking the answers.

 In this lesson, you will run two lines of Python code and learn to use the interactive environment.
-The first lesson is as simple as $1+1=2$!
+The first example is as simple as $1+1=2$!

 ### Python is talkative!